 The Office 365 subscription includes Microsoft Teams.
 Remote employees will find it useful for communication and collaboration.
 It works well in conjunction with the Microsoft Office suite of products, such as Email, Word, Excel, and PowerPoint.
 Microsoft Teams lets you make voice and video calls as well as offering a direct messaging service.

-With the need for digital documents, mail scanning, mail forwarding, and generally receiving mail and packages you can use a virtual mailbox.
+VirtualPostMail will help with your need for digital documents, mail scanning, mail forwarding, and package forwarding.
 Use the business address to register for your LLC or corporation and protect your privacy on state websites.
 Get a professional business image instead of using your home address that can expose personal information.
 Conveniently receive personal and business mail under one platform to digitally manage all legal, client, and business documentation for record keeping and tax purposes.